dophotography/audio-base-api/readme.md

 ## Example Usage (Locally)

-To access a file from the `player` directory, make a GET request to the `/player/:fileName endpoint`, replacing `:fileName` with the name of the file you want to retrieve.
+To access a file from the `player` directory, make a GET request to the `/player/:fileName` endpoint, replacing `:fileName` with the name of the file you want to retrieve.

 Example usage using cURL: